-- Hifumi (voiced by Ryuichi Kijima) is a host, but has gynophobia which is cured by putting on his host suit (this “host mode” personality is sometimes called “Hifumin”, because that’s what he asks people to call him when he’s like that).
+- Hifumi (voiced by Ryuichi Kijima) is a host, but has gynophobia which is cured by putting on his host suit (“Hifumin” is the non-host personality, because that’s what he asks people to call him when he’s like that).
 He’s extremely dextrous, meaning he can pick up hobbies no problem, but one of the hobbies noted in by the event items in the game Alternative Rap Battle (which I discussed a bit in this post) is making ships in bottles.

 - Doppo (voiced by Kento Ito) apparently has no notable characteristics, but his extreme negativity and tendency to apologise

 , as well as using lyrics like “I want to sleep”, make him easy for the fandom to latch on to.
 The only thing more popular than Doppo is (from my perspective as an existing fan) the Hifumi x Doppo ship – the two are childhood friends and live in the same apartment, after all…